Why You Can’t Overcome Depression and What to Do About It

 Over time, the destructive thinking that comes with depression becomes part of a cycle that works to support and maintain the depression mindset.
 If you find yourself unable to break out of destructive thinking patterns on your own, this may be a sign that treatment help is needed.

 Like the thinking patterns that result, depression also drives a person’s emotional responses to daily life experiences as well as his or her behaviors from day-to-day.
 Someone struggling with depression may start to avoid social interactions or he or she may become oppositional or aggressive towards others.

 In effect, these behaviors become ways of coping with the conflicting emotions and distress depression causes.
 Like destructive thinking patterns, these types of behaviors also work to reinforce existing brain chemical imbalances.

 Risk factors for developing depression disorders can take any number of forms as life experiences and circumstances vary from person to person.
 Certain factors do tend to persist across the board, some of which include:

 - Chronic medical conditions, such as heart disease and diabetes

 - Childhood trauma

 When to Consider Treatment

 While it’s normal to have “blue” days on occasion, periods of sadness that last for two weeks or more may be indicative of a developing depression disorder.
 Considering the chemical imbalance that feeds into this condition, waiting for feelings of depression to pass once they’ve take root can be a recipe for even more heartache.

-If you or someone you know struggles with bouts of depression and have more questions, please don’t hesitate to call our toll-free helpline at for more information.
+If you or someone you know struggles with bouts of depression and have more questions, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) for more information.
 Our phone counselors can also help you locate treatment services in your area.